I’ve been thinking a lot about work/life balance lately and also wondering what it actually means and whether it even exists.

 Ingrained habits are hard to shift.

-When people come to see me for the first time, whether it’s for issues with immunity, hormones, skin, or something else entirely, we look at all their different symptoms, and the first thing I do is figure out the underlying cause for each thing that is going on.
+The first thing I do is try to figure out the underlying cause for each thing that is going on.

 Sometimes there are test results and/or a diagnosis, but not always.
 Common underlying issues include stress, shock or trauma (past or present) and drug toxicity.
 There are others, but those are the top three.